altan-me/yaiid/README.md

 YAIID uses TCP and ICMP ping to check the availability of a URL or IP address.
 When you send a request to the server with a URL or IP address, the server pings the address using TCP and ICMP.
 If the server receives a response from either of these methods, it returns a "200 OK" response indicating that the address is accessible.
 Otherwise, it returns a "404 Not Found" response.

+When a FQDN is provided this tool performs a HEAD request to the server using HTTPS protocol on port 443.
+It then checks the SSL/TLS certificate associated with the domain and returns various statistics related to the certificate.

 ## Contributing

 Contributions to YAIID are welcome!
 If you find a bug or have a suggestion for a new feature, please open an issue on this repository.
 If you'd like to contribute code to YAIID, please fork this repository and submit a pull request.